ruturaj/azure-content/articles/troubleshooting_asr.md

 for the virtual machine to determine an appropriate host and try the operation again.)
 Add at least one host with Hyper-V replication enabled to the recovery cloud.
-Then try to enable protection for the virtual machine again. \
+Then try to enable protection for the virtual machine again.

-\
-**Error code: ** Service error: 40004     Provider error: 31225 \
+**Error code: ** Service error: 40004     Provider error: 31225

-\
-**Resolution: ** Ensure the following: \
+**Resolution: ** Ensure the following:
-\
 The VM network that is mapped to the VM network of the primary virtual machine is available to at least one of the hosts of the recovery cloud and the corresponding logical network is available to the recovery cloud.
-You can do so by\
+You can do so by

-\
-1. Adding Network to Host \
+1. Adding Network to Host
-\
-2. Go to VMM Console \
+2. Go to VMM Console
-\
-3. Right click on host, click on properties \
+3. Right click on host, click on properties
-\
-4. Go to Hardware tab \
+4. Go to Hardware tab
-\
-5. Go to Network Adapters \
+5. Go to Network Adapters
-\
-6. Ensure that the appropriate logical network is associated with network adapter 7.
-Adding network to Cloud \
+6. Ensure that the appropriate logical network is associated with network adapter
-\
+7. Adding network to Cloud
-8. Go to VMM Console \
+8. Go to VMM Console
-\
-9. Right click on cloud, click on properties \
+9. Right click on cloud, click on properties
-\
-10. Go to Logical Network tab \
+10. Go to Logical Network tab
-\
 11. Ensure that the appropriate logical network is selected

 Error:          VMM cannot complete the host operation on the host.contoso.com server error: Hyper-V failed to fail over to the